This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Hong Kong.

 Is your country a signatory to the New York Convention?
 Are there any reservations to the general obligations of the Convention?

-Hong Kong is treated as a Contracting State to the New York Convention (“Convention”).
-Hong Kong is subject to the same reservations as the PRC, which has made two reservations, namely the reciprocity reservation and commercial reservation.
+Hong Kong is treated as a Contracting State to the New York Convention (“Convention”) by extension of territorial application by the Undated Kingdom (from 21 April 1977 and prior to 1 July 1997) and People’s Republic of China (“PRC”) (after 1 July 1997).
+Hong Kong is subject to the same reservations as the PRC, namely the reciprocity reservation and commercial reservation.

 What other arbitration-related treaties and conventions is your country a party to?

-The Washington Convention on the Settlement of Investment Disputes Between States and Nationals of Other States (“ICSID Convention”) applies to Hong Kong.
+the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States 1965;

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?

 Yes, the Ordinance is based on the UNCITRAL Model Law (the “Model Law”), with minor amendments compared with the Model Law.
 There is no significant difference between the two sets of laws.